Query Expansion in the Age of Pre-trained and Large Language Models: A Comprehensive Survey: PLM/LLM-Driven QE Techniques

 \subsubsection{Entity-based Expansion via Knowledge Graph Retrieval}

-\paragraph{Scope and notation}In this category of methods, entities are first extracted from the query, and then their neighboring nodes or relations in the knowledge graph are retrieved to enrich the query representation.
+In this category of methods, entities are first extracted from the query, and then their neighboring nodes or relations in the knowledge graph are retrieved to enrich the query representation.
 The expanded query can then be expressed as:

 where $f(\cdot)$ is a function that selects or weights expansion terms from neighboring entities and relations, and $[q; \cdot]$ denotes concatenation or fusion with the original query.
-In the following, we present specific approaches for Entity-based Expansion.
+In the following, we present specific approaches for this category.

 \paragraph{Entity-aware text injection (KGQE)} \textbf{KGQE}~\cite{perna2025knowledge} injects compact KG facts directly into the query text to improve disambiguation and coverage.
-First, entities are detected and linked, $\mathcal{E}_q=\mathrm{EL}(q)$.
-Then short textual snippets for each $e\in\mathcal{E}_q$ (e.g., label, type, canonical alias) are selected and concatenated:
+First, entities are extracted from the query, then linked to nodes in the target KG to ensure alignment with KG semantics.
+Then short textual snippets for each $e\in\mathcal{E}_q$ (e.g., label, type, canonical name) are selected and concatenated:

 Optional guards include type filters (retain only domain-relevant types), length caps, and de-duplication.
 The enriched query is issued to the retriever, or used to prompt an LLM when a downstream generator is present.
 A minimal prompt template is: